 Many artisans and home bakers still steer clear of adding malt powder as they prefer bread to be made from the minimum amount of ingredients and tend to use long fermentation times.
 I use it when making faster bread occasionally, it isn’t essential though I can notice an increase in flavour.

 This is the most common addition to modern-day bread.
 It’s found on pretty much every label in the supermarket bread section.
 The reason for this is that it is pretty effective!
 Ascorbic acid speeds up the mixing process by encouraging more oxygen to be absorbed and enhances the strength of the gluten.
 Using this method removes the need for a bulk fermentation period and so makes a “No time dough”.

 Bread that uses this ingredient will benefit from a higher rise, faster mix times, more water absorption and a shorter production time.
 The ascorbic acid disappears when baking without a trace making the use of it completely harmless.
 But…

 As there is no bulk fermentation stage when you use ascorbic acid, the dough will lack much of its natural flavours created by the traditional fermentation process.
 Organic acids are often created by supplementing the dough with malt flour and/or other enzymes.
 Accelerating the amount of organic acid which is created will produce a more appetising bread flavour and crumb/crust structure.

 Using ascorbic acid without other improvers means the natural flavours and aromas of the flour are pretty much lost.
 The starches in the flour do not break down correctly without a long fermentation period making the product harder to digest.

-A recent example that I have used dough improvers was to get my croissants to rise higher and be lighter tasting.
-To improve my croissant recipe I added some ascorbic acid to the dough which did give them a better rise.
+A recent test that I tried was to use dough improvers to get my croissants to rise higher and be lighter tasting.
+To improve my croissant recipe I added some ascorbic acid to the dough and it did give them a better rise.